 Between years 6 and 10, the customer is responsible for 50% of the cost of parts and transportation, while Saatva will cover the labor costs.

 From years 11 through 15, the customer is responsible for 75% of the cost of parts and transportation.
 Saatva covers labor costs.

 During years 16 through 20, the customer is responsible for labor and transportation expenses and 85% of the cost of parts.

-Between years 21 through 25, the customer is responsible for the cost of labor and transportation and 90% of the expense of parts.
+From years 21 onward, the customer is responsible for the cost of labor and transportation and 90% of the expense of parts.